Explore, dream, believe and achieve

 * Provide a place for a Research programme Springfield thinks!

 We are working in partnership with local primary and Seconsary school to offer a transition program for children moving up to secondery school.
-With support from local Youth services, community centres, libraries and Hanson School your child could be part of this brand new experience keeping them active and involved over the long days of summer helping them to hit the ground running for their seconery education in September.
+With support from local Youth services, community centres, libraries and Secondary Schools your child could be part of this amazing experience keeping them active and involved over the long days of summer helping them to hit the ground running for their seconery education in September.